-When a change of the logic level (an event) occurs on the Input Capture pin (ICP1), alternatively on the Analog Comparator output (ACO), and this change confirms to the setting of the edge detector, a capture will be triggered.
-When a capture is triggered, the 16-bit value of the counter (TCNT1) is written to the Input Capture Register (ICR1).
-The Input Capture Flag (ICF1) is set at the same system clock as the TCNT1 value is copied into ICR1 Register.
-If enabled (ICIE1 = 1), the Input Capture Flag generates an Input Capture interrupt.
+When a change of the logic level (an event) occurs on the Input Capture pin (ICP1), and this change confirms to the setting of the edge detector, a capture will be triggered.
+When a capture is triggered, the value of the counter (TCNT1) is written to the Input Capture Register (ICR1).
+The Input Capture Flag (ICF1) is set at the same system clock as the TCNT1 value is copied into Input Capture Register.
+If enabled (ICIE1=1), the Input Capture Flag generates an Input Capture interrupt.
 The ICF1 flag is automatically cleared when the interrupt is executed.
 Alternatively the ICF1 flag can be cleared by software by writing a logical one to its I/O bit location.